 I promised that I would show you what I would do with the rest of my

 junk stash, and this shelf that flanked my sink area is next on the hit list.
 It looks to me like storage bins.
 Do you see it?

 So, I head to my scrap pile that is singing to me, “Here I come to save the day!” and grab a few pieces of wood to make front slats to enclose the bins.
 The wood wasn’t the right width or length, so to fix that I use our table saw and then our miter saw.

-To add a touch of fun, I decided to make faux chalkboard labels using my transfer method and a bit of DecoArt chalky finish paint in Carbon like my daughter used on this dresser, and a touch of white.
+To add a touch of fun, I decided to make faux chalkboard labels using my transfer method and a touch of white.

 TIP: I use a toothpick to make fine lines/details and comes in so handy when painting small objects like toys, etc.

 Aren’t they fun?
 I love the endless uses they have for entry (store your kids’ stuff), kitchen utensils, bathroom toiletries, laundry supplies.
 You get the idea.
-If you would love to have this set of storage bins, you can find them in my shop.
+Likewise, if you would love to have this set of storage bins, you can find them in my shop.
 (SOLD)

 I still have one more cabinet left in my stash to find a new purpose.
 Hmmm…what will it become?

 I share my projects with you to get you thinking in a different way before trashing something useful.
-Be sure to pass along the inspiration – pin and share! ♥
+In addition, be sure to pass along the inspiration – pin and share! ♥